Orange-OpenSource/Orange-Boosted-Bootstrap/site/content/docs/0.1/getting-started/introduction.md

 ---
 layout: docs
-title: Get started with Boosted
+title: Get started with OUDS Web
-description: Boosted is based on Bootstrap&#58; a powerful, feature-packed frontend toolkit.
+description: OUDS Web is based on Bootstrap&#58; a powerful, feature-packed frontend toolkit.
 Build anything—from prototype to production—in minutes.
 group: getting-started
 aliases:
   - "/getting-started/"